LINDGRENBA/pet-friendly/README.md

 9. 2:00 to 5:00 - Work on wireframe and component design with Figma

 October 2nd 2020:
+1. 8:00 am - re-assess MVP and Stretch goals, consider structure of website in preparation to complete Figma wireframe.
-1. 8:00 am - complete Figma wireframe for project
+2. 8:30 am - complete Figma wireframe for project
-2. TBD - Prioritize MVC from simplest to most complex goals
+3. TBD - Prioritize MVC from simplest to most complex goals

 ## <p align = "center"> Documentation used for this project